 Ernest is a tiny borough located in the state of Pennsylvania.
 With a population of 414 people and just one neighborhood, Ernest is the 1014th largest community in Pennsylvania.
-Ernest has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Ernest has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Ernest isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ernest are a mix of both white- and blue-collar jobs.
 Overall, Ernest is a borough of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Ernest who work in office and administrative support (19.61%), sales jobs (12.25%), and food service (8.33%).

-Because of many things, Ernest is a great place for families with children to consider.
-First of all, many other families with children live here, making Ernest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ernest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ernest is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ernest’s overall crime rate is lower than average for the country.

 Being a small borough, Ernest does not have a public transit system used by locals to get to and from work.